fullstackatbrown/here/API.md

     name: string                        # name of the assignment
     optional: bool                      # whether or not this assignment is optional
     maxScore: int                       # maximum points possible
-    startDate: string                   # when the assignment is released
+    releaseDate: string                 # when the assignment is released
-    endDate: string                     # when the assignment is due
+    dueDate: string                     # when the assignment is due
     gradesByStudent: map[string]string  # map from studentID to their gradeID

 <b>grades</b>